LayanaBaba/Aboutme-game/README.md

 * >How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
  I expected it to take half an hour, but it took two hours of hard work.

- Osama was Driver on: https://github.com/OsamaBaker/Aboutme-game-1
+ Osama Baker was Driver on: https://github.com/OsamaBaker/Aboutme-game-1

+Layana Baba was Navigator on: https://github.com/OsamaBaker/Aboutme-game-1